Border-to-Border Trail (B2B) Projects

 Barton-Bandemer Connection Feasibility Study

 Washtenaw County Parks and the City of Ann Arbor have hired an engineering firm to perform a feasibility study to construct a pedestrian and non-motorized tunnel underneath the MDOT railroad at the north end of Bandemer Park.
-Additionally, the team will explore options for routing the trail through Barton Nature Area to connect to the parking lot south of Barton Dam, approximately 0.6 miles.
-Watch for public input opportunities.
+Additionally, the team is exploring options for routing the trail through Barton Nature Area to connect to the parking lot south of Barton Dam, approximately 0.6 miles.
+Project Contact: Peter Sanderson, PLA.

 Master Plan: Dexter to Ann Arbor